hello, i am amulya baral.

 for life, i

-run marathons once or twice a year, train for it year-round
+run marathons once or twice a year, train for it year-round, sometimes do bikepacking or long cycling rides on my gravel bike

-hike and camp, mostly in Norway and Nepal
+hike and camp, mostly in Norway and Nepal. love being outdoors.

-if you have great audio equipment and would much rather listen to well-engineered music,
+if you have good audio equipment and would much rather listen to well-engineered music,